 - Hand painted ornaments or home decor

-- Holiday cookies, cakes, or breads in pretty, reusable packaging
+- Holiday cookies, cakes, or breads in pretty, reusable packaging like a mason jar

 - Hair bows, jewelry or keychains